Riadz/mbox-to-eml/README.md

 ## Usage

-1.  **Install Python:** Ensure you have Python 3.6 or higher installed.
+1.  **Install Python and Git:** Ensure you have Python 3.6 or higher and Git installed.
 2.  **Clone the repository:**

     ```bash